 “Oh yes, those.
 They’re in my desk,” said Mum.
 “But there’s nothing very useful in them – unless you want to charm a runaway nose back to its owner.
 I had to learn that spell for the Witch Masters Course at University.
 The professor said it had only been used once, and that was 150 years ago in the city of St. Petersburg when it was still the capital of Russia.”

 But Katie said that she liked reading old spells, and besides, you never knew when they might come back into fashion.

-And that night, she learned two sets of magic words.
+And that night, she learnt two sets of magic words.
 Both were very complicated.
 One for catching the runaway nose.
-And the another was for sticking it back onto its owner’s face.
+And the other was for sticking it back onto its owner’s face.